jshvn/dotfiles/README.md

     * install XCode developer tools and command line application
 * `macos/defaults.sh`
     * script will set systemwide preferences applicable to any macOS install

+If for some reason you need to update the location of this repository, or change your links around, or just want to make sure your symlinks to the dotfiles are working correctly you can run that directly.

+Link process:

+* `install/link.sh`
+    * script will symlink over ~/.dotfiles to repo location (this includes installing all custom `zsh/aliases.zsh` and `zsh/functions.zsh`)

 ### 🦪 ZSH details